 About Oakville Hydro

-Oakville Hydro delivers reliable and safe electricity to more than 69,000 households and businesses in Oakville.
+Part of the OEC Family of Companies, Oakville Hydro delivers reliable and safe electricity to more than 70,000 individuals, families and businesses in Oakville.
 The company maintains an active commitment to conservation, safety, and is strongly invested in the social and economic well-being of the Oakville community.
-Oakville Hydro received the 2015 Performance Excellence Award from the Electricity Distributors Association (EDA), recognizing the organization as an exceptional leader in the industry.
+Oakville Hydro is a past recipient of a Performance Excellence Award from the Electricity Distributors Association (EDA) and a Silver Canada’s Safest Employers Award, recognizing the organization as an exceptional leader in the industry.

 All contents © 2019 Oakville Hydro Electric Distribution Inc. All rights reserved.